oracle-samples/oci-data-science-ai-samples/model-deployment/containers/llm/mistral/README.md

       * Set custom environment variable key `STORAGE_SIZE_IN_GB` with value `950` for 7b model.
 This is required as model will be downloaded at runtime, so we need to keep extra storage size to accomodate various model sizes.
     * Since in api server file, we have already changed the prediction endpoint to /predict, we don't need any other overrides.
     * Under `Models` click on the `Select` button and select the Model Catalog entry we created earlier
-    * Under `Compute` and then `Specialty and previous generation` select the `VM.GPU3.2` instance
+    * Under `Compute` and then `Specialty and previous generation` select the `VM.GPU.A10.2` instance
     * Under `Networking` leave the Default option
     * Under `Logging` select the Log Group where you've created your predict and access log and select those correspondingly
     * Click on `Show advanced options` at the bottom
     * Select the checkbox `Use a custom container image`
     * Select the OCIR repository and image we pushed earlier
-    * To use vLLM as Openai-copmatibel server we need to mention the healthcheck port.
+    * To use vLLM as OpenAI-compatible server we need to mention the healthcheck port.
      * Key: `healthCheckPort`, Value: 5002
       No need to change port for running vLLM as default server, as default port is mentioned 8080.
 But is is available as ENV variable in Dockerfile, so feel free to change as needed.
     * Leave CMD and Entrypoint blank